Lucaso1992/Lucaso1992/README.md

 ### 🚀 Full Stack Developer with a strong Front End focus.
 - 🔭 I’m currently working on Finding a Great Job
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning to dominate python
 - 📫 How to reach me: solarilucas92@gmail.com | [Linkedin](linkedin.com/in/lucas-solari)
 - ⚡ Fun fact: I´m fun